Overview

 Sea Level Rise

-The City of Olympia, LOTT Clean Water Alliance and the Port of Olympia, under the guidance of the consulting firm AECOM Technical Services, collaborated to develop a response plan for protecting the downtown area and completed the Olympia Sea Level Rise Response Plan in March 2019.
+The City of Olympia, LOTT Clean Water Alliance and the Port of Olympia, under the guidance of the consulting firm AECOM Technical Services, collaborated to develop the Olympia Sea Level Rise Response Plan in March 2019.

 All documents related to this effort can be found on the City of Olympia’s Sea Level Rise website, where the public can also sign up to receive updates on their Climate Change Response.